smccarthy-ie/kuadrantctl/README.md

 ### Installing Pre-compiled Binaries

-1. Download the latest binary for your platform from the [`kuadrantctl` Releases](https://github.com/Kuadrant/kuadrantctl/releases) page.
+1. Download the latest binary package for your platform from the [`kuadrantctl` Releases](https://github.com/Kuadrant/kuadrantctl/releases) page.
-2. Unpack the binary.
+2. Unpack the archive.
+This will extract two binaries:
+   - `kuadrantctl` - the main CLI tool
+   - `kubectl-kuadrant_dns` - the DNS operator plugin
-3. Move it to a directory in your `$PATH` so that it can be executed from anywhere.
+3. Move **both binaries** to a directory in your `$PATH` so that they can be executed from anywhere.

+**Note:** Both binaries are required for full functionality.
+The DNS plugin is invoked through the `kuadrantctl dns` command.

 ### Compiling from Source

 If you prefer to compile from source or are contributing to the project, you can install `kuadrantctl` using `make install`.
 This method requires Golang 1.23.6 or newer.

 It is possible to use the make target `install` to compile from source.
 From root of the repository, run

 ```bash
 make install
 ```

 This will compile `kuadrantctl` and install it in the `bin` directory at root of directory.
-It will also ensure the correct version of the binary is displayed .
-It can be ran using `./bin/kuadrantctl` .
+It will also ensure the correct version of the binary is displayed.
+It can be ran using `./bin/kuadrantctl`.

 ## Usage